 - There is currently insufficient evidence to confirm a true link between the intake of red meat as part of a healthy dietary pattern and colorectal cancer risk.

 And for those of you who are concerned about the latest report concerning a substance called TMAO found in red meat, read this.
-TMAO is a substance found in peoples’ guts who eat red meat that has been tied to heart disease.
-However correlation is not causation, and TMAO is also found in seafood.
-The jury is still out on this one.
+TMAO is a substance found in peoples’ guts who eat red meat that has been theorized to be related to heart disease.
+However correlation is not causation, and TMAO is also found in seafood in much higher concentrations than beef, yet we know that seafood consumption is good for heart health.
+Therefore, most researchers agree that TMAO is not an issue of concern with meat.

 But Red Meat is Bad for the Environment, Isn’t It?

 Ok, what about red meat’s carbon footprint?
-Aren’t we destroying the world if we eat red meat?
+Aren’t we destroying the environment if we eat red meat?
+Not necessarily…

-I will try to answer this in a short summary—but definitely this topic is worth a whole article.
-There are so many factors that go into the footprint of our food, and common consensus is that a vegetarian diet—or even a diet that excludes red meat has a much smaller carbon footprint, but there are costs to our health and the environment.
+I will try to answer this in a short summary—but definitely this topic is worthy of a full article.
+There are so many factors that go into the footprint of our food, and common belief is that a vegetarian diet—or even a diet that excludes red meat has a much smaller carbon footprint, but there are costs to our health and the environment.

 As Diana Rogers RD, said so well,